-- Being manufactured in a sustainable fashion
+- Manufactured in a sustainable fashion

 - Not containing toxic materials or ozone-depleting substances

-- Being made from renewable materials (such as bamboo, etc.)
+- Made from renewable materials

 - Not making use of excessive packaging